Asian stocks mixed before Fed meeting after China cuts rate

 The move “reflects the seriousness” of the real estate slump and shows Beijing is “willing to take more forceful actions,” said David Chao of Invesco in a report.

-Chinese leaders are trying to revive economic growth that fell to 2.5% over a year earlier in the first half of 2022, less than half their annual target of 5.5%, without using across-the-board stimulus that might push up inflation or politically sensitive housing costs.
+Chinese leaders are trying to revive economic growth that fell to 2.5% over a year earlier in the first half of 2022 without resorting to across-the-board stimulus that might fuel inflation or push up politically sensitive housing costs.

-In energy markets, benchmark U.S. crude lost $1.19 to $89.25 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international trading, shed $1.18 to $95.54 per barrel in London.
+In energy markets, benchmark U.S. crude lost 90 cents to $89.54 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international trading, shed 90 cents to $95.82 per barrel in London.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.